colindoyle0000/colindoyle-website/content/torts2023-material/slides/f26-midterm.md

 [^1]: Or in California and the Third Restatement, a “flagrant” trespasser rather than just a plain old trespasser

 —
-# Questions: Duty of Landowners and Occupiers
+## Questions: Duty of Landowners and Occupiers

+Will we need to know the traditional view of duties owed to different types of visitors or will the modern view suffice?

 On the exam, if we are asked about landowners and occupiers, would you give us an instruction on whether to follow the traditional view or the modern view?

+Can you please clarify the difference between a licensee and invitee and what a "material benefit" would be?
 Regarding invitee and licensee: I understand a major distinction is that an invitee provides a material benefit to the property owner whereas a licensee does not, but where does the idea of open to the general public come in?
 Is it a characteristic that falls under one of the categories?

-Can you please clarify the difference between a licensee and invitee and what a "material benefit" would be?
+—

+## Questions: Duty of Landowners and Occupiers

 About the **distinction between invitee and licensee**, we learnt that the Heins case overruled the traditional classification and that now a duty of care should be determined based on foreseeability.
 Therefore, I wonder: won't foreseeability always impose a duty?
 Would this mean that a landowner will be responsible for the failure to warn about every known danger that might be on the entrant of the land way?
 And that a landowner will often be held responsible for failure to inspect and warn the entrant (for example in the Carter v.
 Kinney it is foreseeable that more snow can form over a long period, like during the night and make the ground slippery)?

 —

 # Medical Malpractice